m4kamran/lsp_lines.nvim/README.md

 # lsp_lines.nvim
-For of Lsp_Lines to fix the alignment issue when displaying multiple error.
+Fork of Lsp_Lines to fix the alignment issue when displaying multiple errors.

 # Original repo: